Autovía A-23

-The Autovía A-23 is a motorway in Aragon, Spain.
+The Autovía A-23 is a motorway in Aragon and the Valencian Community, in Spain.

 A-23 is an upgrade of the N-330 and N-234.
 As of June 2020, it starts in the province of Huesca then runs south to Zaragoza.
-Then, it follows the Jiloca River south to Teruel, through the Sierra d'Espada, to the coast at Sagunto.
+Then, it follows the Jiloca River south to Teruel, through the Sierra d'Espadà, to the coast at Sagunt.
 Plans call for the freeway to reach the French border at Somport where a 8.6-km two-lane cross-border tunnel has been in operation since 2003.
 The freeway is also known as Autovía Valencia-Francia or Autovía Sagunto-Somport.

 Once fully complete, it will serve as an important connection between Valencia, Aragon, the Basque region, and France, through the Somport tunnel.
-The highway's nickname is "spine of Aragon" since it runs along the north-south through the region.
+The highway's nickname is "spine of Aragon" since it runs along a north-south axis through the region.